 - Show you content that’s relevant to where you live

 - Make sure you can use things that are appropriate for your age.

 2. A better BBC for everyone

-But throughout all of this, we're committed to make sure your personal, private data stays personal and private.
+But throughout all of this, we're committed to make sure your personal, private data stays safe and secure.

 What our privacy promise says